gbroques/awesome-signals/README.md

 ## Criticism

+* [[Article] 5 Places SolidJS is not the Best - Ryan Carniato](https://dev.to/this-is-learning/5-places-solidjs-is-not-the-best-5019)
 * [[Article] React vs Signals: 10 Years Later - Ryan Carniato](https://dev.to/this-is-learning/react-vs-signals-10-years-later-3k71)
 * [[Thread] Why are signals still not so popular? - Reddit](https://www.reddit.com/r/reactjs/comments/14tzwdw/why_are_signals_still_not_so_popular/)